GovanO/CLONED-WIKI-main-page/README.md

  an achievement to me and I regret no minute to sitting and just making this clone-page.
 Indeed it sometimes gets boring to this stuff but just when you really struggling to handle something.

  As long as you keep on pushing - the rock is moving and you get the excitement back :)

-# This code is free to use and share so if you are interested in front end designing - this piece of code is definitely for you!